Academic Year 2021/2022

 Holiday or days off in school time are not permitted except in exceptional circumstances.
 The Head teacher will review each application and will give you an answer as soon as possible.
 Holidays in term time may lead to a £60 per child, per parent Penalty Notice which will be issued once your child/children return to school from their holiday.

-Please note that if you require an exceptional circumstance absence during school time please contact school to arrange an interview with Mrs Goodfellow BEFORE you make any arrangements.
+Please note that if you require an exceptional circumstance absence during school time please contact school to arrange an interview with Mr Beswick BEFORE you make any arrangements.
 Any unauthorised absences are passed to our EWO who may fine both parents.

 At Barton Clough Primary we are working very hard to improve attendance and punctuality.
 It is vital that children attend school every day so that they have the best chance of reaching their full potential – every day counts!